BTCtoolshed/TheBox/README.md

 * L. Jumper wire for microcontrollers/small electronics (Adafruit spooled tinned wire is nice) and solder
 * M. Apache 1800 Waterproof Case (Harbor Freight, comparable to Pelican 1150)
 * *Optional: 2 SD Cards (smallest size in MB possible)
-* You also need a computer with a USB port and with Arduino IDE installed

 <br><br>
 # PROGRAMMING THE MICROCONTROLLER